 The drink arrives and I instantly know this is some of the best coffee I have ever tasted.
 The usual symptoms play out.
 I start panic buying more than I think I need, which turns out to be not as much as I should have bought.
 In this case, three bags of beans and three bags ground fine.
 Molido fina.
 Three kilos of coffee, half a kilo of which is destined for Julien and Carole from Kiss My Bay, as we have a rendevouz planned in the coming weeks.

-The following days arranged meeting with Gundiwa has arrived.
+Morning breaks, our arranged meeting with Gundiwa is forthcoming.
 We’ve slept well and Claire mumbles ‘Tea!’ shortly before she opens her eyes.
 We’ve had the camper tent windows open and have a wide view of the fields and horses.
 I lean out of the bed and hit the inverter switch, the kettle splutters and begins it’s first shift.

 I flick my phone into life and Google Nabusímake.
 The Colombia government website states: